HHChuang/EST-tool/README.md

    - `getSPE` - 2015/10/22,Grace
 	   - Extract the SP energy from g09 output *.out
    - `checkQchem` - 2016/11/04,Grace
-      - Check the status of Qchem output file
+      - Check the status of QChem output file
       - Benchmark/one-file mode
       - $1=file or document
    - `getQchemCoord` - 2016/04/12,Grace
       - Extract the optimized coordinate from a QChem output file
       - $1=file
    - `getMO` - 2016/04/13,Grace
-      - Extract the MO information and then use jmol to visualize
+      - Extract the MO information and then use Jmol to visualize
       - $1=qchem output file
    - `qchem2gau` - 2016/04/14,Grace
-      - Extract the structure from qchem to gaussian format input file
+      - Extract the structure from QChem to gaussian format input file
       - $1=qchem input
       - $2=header file
    - `getQchemPES_SF-CIS` - 2016/04/18,Grace
-      - Extract the energy of PES from qchem output
+      - Extract the energy of PES from QChem output
    - `getFCD` - 2016/05/02,Grace
       - Extract the matrix element from the FCD calculation
    - `plotAmpl` - 2016/06/30,Grace